P-G1977/Pure-Lift-Gyms/README.md

     ![alt text](assets/docs/testing/about-ux.png "about section from Pure Fit website")

 3. As a First Time Visitor, I want to look for reviews of the company to understand what previous clients think.

+    i.
+Once the new visitor has looked through the About section and understood exactly what the Company offers, they will be able to see the reviews from previous clients.

+    ii.
+The section is designed to look professional and grab the user's attention, so new users can see a brief review and photo that describes previous clients thoughts about the Company.
+A name has been added for a more personal feel.

  4. As a First Time Visitor, I'd like to see information that shows me the benefits of using the company.

 * Returning Visitor Goals